wp-plugins/nelio-related-posts/readme.txt

 > **Custom Templates**<br>
 > Version 2.1.0 let's you define your own templates for displaying each related
 > post.
-Just create a directory named `nelioefi` in your theme's directory and
+Just create a directory named `neliosrp` in your theme's directory and
 > create the template you want to use such as, for instance,
 > `template-name.php`.
 When inserting the widget, specify that the template is
 > `template-name` and you're ready to go!